tagion/tagion/docs/gov/intro/jargonbusting.md

 How _consensus_ on the _state_ of the network is achieved is different from one distributed network to the next.
 So called "blockchains" offered the first popular solution for _consensus_ without a central authority.
 And when the practical limitations of _blockchains_ became obvious and new solutions were sought, the collective term "DLTs" was introduced - which stands for "distributed ledger technologies" .
 The "ledger" part of that term was again inherited from the early use-cases of _DLTs_ in currency transactions and accounting.

-## how nodes know what other nodes know
+## Consensus: how nodes know what other know

 Common to all _DLTs_ _consensus_ mechanism is that _nodes_ constantly communicate with each other about their local versions of the _distributed database_.
 The scenario in which some _nodes_ fail to do so (be it [deliberate/maliciously](https://docs.tagion.org/gov/governance_areas/network_formation/introductions/sybil), or because of [lost connectivity](https://docs.tagion.org/tech/architecture/network_modes)), is described as the so called "Byzantine General Problem".
 Consequently, _DLTs_ that solve that problem and can deal with a certain number of divergent _nodes_ are called "byzantine fault tolerant".